 III.
 Timing At the operational level, the agencies sell commitments to purchase conforming mortgages from primary market lenders, which may then be exercised by the mortgagee up to an expiration date.
 Consequently, actual agency purchases tend to lag behind the issuance of commitments to purchase mortgages from primary market originators.
 Together with the usual policy implementation lags, the policy events are therefore best thought of as news shocks about agency mortgage purchases.
 We date each policy intervention to the month in which we estimate that it became publicly anticipated, rather than the month in which it was formally announced or took effect.
-We show in the next section that this timing approach is roughly consistent with the observed movements in consolidated agency mortgage holdings.

 The ProQuest Congressional Publications Database, HeinOnline's Federal Register Library, the CQ Al-manac, and financial press are the primary sources used for documenting pertinent news surrounding policy changes and the implementation dates.
 For regulatory changes, we use the month in which proposed rules were first published in the Federal Register or reported in the press.
-We date legislative changes when the provision including the policy change was agreed upon in the House, Senate, or conference version of a bill, rather than upon subsequent enactment.
+We date legislative changes to when the provision including the policy change was agreed upon in the House, Senate, or conference version of a bill, rather than upon subsequent enactment.
 For Fannie and Freddie, we additionally check the timing by cross-referencing policy announcements with GSE stock price movements and the financial press, as often policy news is priced into GSE shares.